Common Era: Vulgar Era

 The first use of the Latin term anno aerae nostrae vulgaris (Note: In Latin, 'Common Era' is written as Aera Vulgaris.
-It also occasionally appears, in Latin declination, as æræ vulgaris, aerae vulgaris, aeram vulgarem, anni vulgaris, vulgaris aerae Christianae, and anni vulgatae nostrae aerae Christianas.) may be in a 1615 book by Johannes Kepler. to distinguish the Anno Domini era, which was in popular use, from dates of the regnal year (the year of the reign of a sovereign) typically used in national law.
-The word 'vulgar' originally meant 'of the ordinary people', with no derogatory associations.
-Kepler uses it again, as ab Anno vulgaris aerae, in a 1616 table of ephemerides, and again, as ab anno vulgaris aerae, in 1617.
-An English edition of that book from 1635 may contain the earliest known use of "Vulgar Era" in its title page.
+It also occasionally appears, in Latin declination, as æræ vulgaris, aerae vulgaris, aeram vulgarem, anni vulgaris, vulgaris aerae Christianae, and anni vulgatae nostrae aerae Christianas.) may be in a 1615 book by Johannes Kepler.
+Kepler's intent was to distinguish the Anno Domini era, which was in popular use, from the dates of the German regnal year—i.e., the year of the reign of a sovereign—typically used in national law.
+Kepler used it again, as ab Anno vulgaris aerae, in a 1616 table of ephemerides, as well as in 1617 (albeit as ab anno vulgaris aerae).
+An English-language 1635 edition of that book, in its title page, may contain the earliest known use of "Vulgar Era".
 (Note: As England did not adopt the Gregorian calendar until 1752, "vulgar" dates were determined according to the Julian calendar.)
-A 1701 book edited by John Le Clerc includes the phrase "Before Christ according to the Vulgar Æra, 6".
+A 1701 book edited by John le Clerc includes the phrase "Before Christ according to the Vulgar Æra, 6".

 The Merriam-Webster Dictionary gives 1716 as the date of first use of the term "vulgar era" (which it defines as "Christian era").
 (Note: The probable source is a 1716 book in English by Dean Humphrey Prideaux which refers to, "...the vulgar Æra of Christ's incarnation and not from the true time of it."
 This citation is given in the 1933 edition of Oxford English Dictionary but without any assertion of first use.)

-Christian Era

-The first published use of "Christian Era" may be the Latin phrase annus aerae christianae on the title page of a 1584 theology book, De Eucharistica controuersia.
-In 1649, the Latin phrase annus æræ Christianæ appeared in the title of an English almanac.
-A 1652 ephemeris may be the first instance of the English use of "Christian Era".
-It is possible this influenced the wording choice of "Common Era" to have the same abbreviation.
+In 1835, in his book Living Oracles, Alexander Campbell wrote: "The vulgar Era, or Anno Domini; the fourth year of Jesus Christ, the first of which was but eight days".